* Indicates An OPEN MINDS Leadership & Management Certificate Program Course

 Monica E. Oss

-Monica E. Oss, M.S., Chief Executive Officer and Senior Associate, is the founder of OPEN MINDS.
+Monica E. Oss, M.S. is the founder of OPEN MINDS and serves as its chief executive officer, executive editor of its publications and websites, and executive lead of its consulting engagements.
 For the past three decades, Ms. Oss has led the OPEN MINDS team and its research on health and human service market trends and its national consulting practice.
-Ms. Oss is well known for her numerous books and articles focused on the strategic and marketing implications of the evolving health and human service field.
-She has unique expertise in payer financing models, provider rate setting, and service pricing.
-She has led numerous engagements with state Medicaid plans, county governments, private insurers, managed care programs, service provider organizations, technology vendors, neurotechnology and pharmaceutical organizations, and investment banking firms – with a focus on the implications of financing changes on delivery system design.
+She is well known for her numerous books and articles focused on the strategic and marketing implications of the evolving health and human service field – and its focus on the verticals of the field serving consumers with chronic conditions and complex support needs.